 Eureka!
 The rush for gold The gold rushes and the diggers who worked the goldfields are etched into Australian folklore.
 Follow the story of the people who sought the glittering prize.
 Edward Hammond Hargraves is credited with finding the first payable goldfields at Ophir, near Bathurst, New South Wales, on 12 February 1851.
+News of gold spread quickly around the world and in 1852 alone, 370,000 immigrants arrived in Australia.
+By 1871, the national population had trebled to 1.7 million.
 The Australian gold rushes transformed former convict colonies into modern cities with an influx of free emigrants in the latter half of the nineteenth century.
 While not all these diggers found riches on the goldfields, many chose to stay in the colonies and established themselves in the newly-prosperous cities.
 The camaraderie and 'mateship' that developed between diggers on the goldfields is still integral to how we perceive ourselves as Australians.
-Small gold minehead without shelter and six miners, Gulgong, ca. 1875, by AACPWet plate negative ON 4 Box 43/18 Eureka!
+Eureka!